preeti558/SDE-Intern-Assingnment---YourDOST/README.md

 Feel free to reach out anytime.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Problem: Given an array of integers, return the second largest UNIQUE number in the array.
+## DSA Problem: Given an array of integers, return the second largest UNIQUE number in the array.
 If it doesn’t exist, return -1.

 ## Approach:
 1. Maintain two variables: